palkan/active_delivery/README.md

 end
 ```

-It acts like a proxy in front of the different delivery channels (i.e. mailers, notifiers).
+It acts as a proxy in front of the different delivery channels (i.e., mailers, notifiers).
 That means that calling a method on delivery class invokes the same method on the corresponding _sender_ class, e.g.:

 ```ruby
 PostsDelivery.notify(:published, user, post)